rogeru/yahoo-stock/README.md

 yahoo-stock
 ================

-See the [yahoo-stock documentation page](http://.../yahoo-stock) for more information.
 Based on https://github.com/PolymerLabs/polymer-stock

-Changed to Yahoo API since Google Finannce APIs are deprecated and return MIME-TYPE application/json which is blocked from jsonp execution in Chrome.
+Changed to use Yahoo API since Google Finance APIs are deprecated and don't work due to the MIME-TYPE (application/json which is blocked from jsonp execution in Chrome).

+`<yahoo-stock autoupdate="true" symbol="GOOG"></yahoo-stock>`